 Plan Description - The State Employees' Group Health Insurance Plan for other postemployment benefits is a multiple-employer defined benefit health plan (OPEB Plan).
 Pursuant to the provisions of Section 112.0801, Florida Statutes, all employees who retire from the University are eligible to participate in the OPEB Plan.
 Retirees and their eligible dependents shall be offered the same health and hospitalization insurance coverage as is offered to active employees at a premium cost of no more than the premium cost applicable to active employees.
-A retiree means any officer or employee who retires under a State retirement system or State optional annuity or retirement program or is placed on disability retirement and who begins receiving retirement benefits immediately after retireement from employment.
+A retiree means any officer or employee who retires under a State retirement system or State optional annuity or retirement program or is placed on disability retirement and who begins receiving retirement benefits immediately after retirement from employment.
 In addition, any officer or employee who retires under the Florida Retirement System Investment Plan is considered a "retiree" if he or she meets the age and service requirements to qualify for normal retirement or has attained the age of 59.5 years and has the years of service required for vesting.
-The University subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
-These rates provide an implicit subsidy for retirees because retiree healthcare costs are generally greater than active employee healthcare costs.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
+The University subsidizes the premium rates for both active and retired employees.
+These rates provide an implicit subsidy for retirees because retire healthcare costs are generally greater than active employee healthcare costs.
+No assets are accumulated in a trust that meet the criteria in paragraph 4 of GASB Statement No. 75.
 The OPEB Plan contribution requirements and benefit terms necessary for funding the OPEB Plan each year is on a pay-as-you-go basis as established by the Governor's recommended budget and the General Appropriations Act.
 Retirees are required to enroll in the Federal Medicare program for their primary coverage as soon as they are eligible.